Protocetus

 Protocetus atavus ("first whale") is an extinct species of primitive cetacean from Egypt.
 It lived during the middle Eocene period 45 million years ago.
-The first discovered protocetid, Protocetus atavus was described by Fraas 1904 based on a cranium and a number of associated vertebrae and ribs found in middle Lutetian Tethyan marine limestone from Gebel Mokattam near Cairo, Egypt.
+The first discovered protocetid, Protocetus atavus was described by Fraas 1904 based on a cranium and a number of associated vertebrae and ribs found in middle Lutetian Tethyan marine limestone from the Mokattam Formation at Gebel Mokattam near Cairo, Egypt.

 Description

 Protocetus are believed to have had a streamlined, whale-like body around 2.5 m long, but was probably primitive in some respects.